Skip to content

 ComponentRoleRequired

-CLIWraps AI agents (Claude/Codex/Gemini/OpenCode), runs sessionsYes
+CLIWraps AI agents (Claude/Codex/Cursor/Gemini/OpenCode), runs sessionsYes

 HubCentral coordinator: persistence, real-time sync, remote accessYes